Frederick Childs - Modernist Still Life, Signed (1959, Oil on Canvas)

 During World War II, Mr. Childs served with the American Field Service in North Africa and with the United States infantry in Europe.
 After the war he had several one‐man shows at the Passedoit Gallery in Manhattan.

-Antique 19th C. Early Victorian Portrait of Man (c.
-1823, Oil on Canvas)
+Antique 19th Century Oval Victorian Realist Portrait of Woman in Black (Oil on Canvas)